The 12 best cross-training shoes of 2024, tested and picked by our expert

 The X4 still features the innovative Lift and Run chassis.
 This is a simple bit of technology in the heel that expands into a dome shape for cushioning during high-impact exercises, then compresses under weight to offer stability during weightlifting.
 I couldn’t actively feel this part of the heel change shape while I was working out, but I could feel the difference in performance when switching between activities.

-My one qualm with the X3 was that it didn’t offer enough lateral support around the heel, but Reebok has countered this by introducing a redesigned TPU heel clip to support “multidirectional movement”.
-I found it did just that, offering stability when landing in exercises like box jumps and skaters.
+My one qualm with the X3 was that it didn’t offer enough lateral support around the heel, but Reebok has countered this by introducing a redesigned TPU heel clip.
+The change worked, offering stability when landing in exercises like box jumps and skaters.

 The upper has been redesigned too, with ventilation zones in the Flexweave mesh keeping my feet cool during sweaty workouts and more padding around the heel to increase comfort and offer a locked-in fit.
 I found, as someone with narrow feet, this was missing from rivals like the Nike Metcon 9.
 The forefoot feels roomier too, which I like as it allows me to spread my feet for balance during dynamic exercises.